germs-lab/germs_miscanthus/data/input/LAMPS/README.md

+# Data Provenance and Preparation for "germs_miscanthus"

 # LAMPS 2018
-## Building proper metadata for 16S (DNA and RNA) and ITS (DNA and RNA) samples
+## Updating metadata for 16S (DNA and RNA) and ITS (DNA and RNA) samples

-This document explains how the final, “proper” metadata table for LAMPS 2018 data was built by combining two required inputs:
+This document explains how the final, “updated” metadata table for LAMPS 2018 data was built by combining two required inputs:

 Both files were necessary, although they had more or less the same data.
 Metadata and sequence files could very well have been matched using sample_id(id) since each is unique, but "replicate" information was important as well as "sample_date" which the RNA metadata was missing.